bbc/logtracer/README.md

 do_stuff()
 end_span()
 ```
 These should be run before and after a request is handled.
-The logger will now add the span ID and the trace ID to log entries.
-Passing in `request.headers` allows any tracing
+The logger will add the span ID and the trace ID to log entries, always write log entries inside a span or else they wont
-parameters from an upstream http call to be picked up and used.
-In the example, these are implemented as decorators.
+be linked to a span.
+Passing in the headers/values from an upstream request allows any tracing IDs from an upstream call to be picked up and used.
+In the example, decorators are used to handle span creation.

 When making a downstream call, a subspan should be created using the `TracedSubSpan()` context manager and the tracing
 parameters should be sent with the call.